Security is the number one priority of the FarGen project and safeguarding participant’s private life and trust between the parties is crucial.

 The only person holding the key to the anonymity, meaning that this person has access to both names and numbers, is the clinician responsible for FarGen.
-In addition, the director of the Genetic Biobank and an IT consultant will have administrative access.
+In addition, some employees of the Genetic Biobank and an IT consultant will have administrative access.

 There are scenarios, of varying likelihood, in which anonymity could, in theory, be breached, e.g. if somebody violates the rules of confidentiality or hackers and thieves crack the anonymity.
 FarGen complies with procedures that govern how to handle, transfer and store data securely in accordance with Faroese statutory data security requirements.